MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/EnvironmentVariables.md

 ### What if someone inadvertently deletes a value?

-If not already prevented by dependency system, runtime will use the last known value as a fallback.
+If not already prevented by dependency system, runtime uses the last known value as a fallback.

 ### If a value is changed, when does the new value get used in canvas apps and cloud flows?